MSci-245-react/course-project-team-23/README.md

 ## Getting Started
 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install` or `yarn install`.
+3. `Yarn server` to connect to SQL
-3. Run the application using `npm start` or `yarn start`.
+4. Run the application, `cd client` and then `yarn start`.
-4. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:3000`.

 ---